marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 </tbody>
 </table>

-Percentiles of heights for female competitors across all Athletics events

-The 95th percentile of heights for female competitors across all Athletics events 183 centimeters.
+The 95th percentile of heights for female competitors across all Athletics events is 183 centimeters.

 ### B)